THE WORLD AROUND

 Hella Jongerius

 Hella Jongerius is one of the world’s leading designers, known for her research-driven approach and vigorous work on uniting craftsmanship and industrial production, infusing mass produced objects with imperfection, sensibility and character.
 She founded her Jongeriuslab design studio in 1993, and has worked on commissioned projects for Vitra, Maharam, the interior design of the Delegates’ Lounge of the United Nations Headquarters and the cabin interiors for the Dutch airline KLM.
 Jongerius’s work can be found in the permanent collections including the MoMA, the Centre Pompidou, the Victoria and Albert Museum, Die Neue Sammlung and Museum Boijmans van Beuningen.
-Originally from the Neatherlands, Jongerius has lived and worked in Berlin since 2009.
+Originally from the Netherlands, Jongerius has lived and worked in Berlin since 2009.

-Mariam Issoufou Kamara
+Mariam Issoufou

 Mariam Issoufou is the founder and principal of architecture and research practice, atelier masōmī.
 The firm tackles public, cultural, residential, commercial and urban design projects.
-It is headquarted in Niamey, with a design studio in New York.
+It is headquartered in Niamey, with a design studio in New York.
 The firm’s completed projects include the Hikma Community Complex, which won two Global LafargeHolcim Awards for sustainable architecture and Niamey 2000 Housing project, which was shortlisted for the 2022 Aga Khan Award for Architecture.
 Issoufou is a professor of Architecture Heritage and Sustainability at ETH Zurich.

 Brendan McGetrick

 Brendan McGetrick is a writer, designer and curator.
 His work has appeared in publications in over thirty countries, including The New York Times, Wired, The Financial Times, Art Review, Der Spiegel, Domus, and Vogue Nippon.
 In 2014, he co-curated Fair Enough in the Russian pavilion at the Venice Architecture Biennale.
 From 2015-2019, McGetrick served as Director of Global Grad Show, an annual exhibition of graduate projects from the world’s leading design and technology schools, held as part of Dubai Design Week.
 Since 2019 he has served as Creative Director of Museum of the Future in Dubai.
-Brendan McGetrick is the Creative Director of Museum of the Future in Dubai.
+Brendan McGetrick is the Creative Director of the Museum of the Future in Dubai.

 Gurmeet Sian

-Gurmeet Sian is an Architect the founder of Office Sian Architecture + Design, with work that has been recognised in local and national awards.
+Gurmeet Sian is an Architect and the founder of Office Sian Architecture + Design, with work that has been recognised in local and national awards.
 He is passionate about collaborating with communities to understand how places can be improved through the built environment and design, and to benefit the well-being of people from all backgrounds of society.

 Gurmeet is Chair of the London Borough of Southwark Community Design Review Panel, is a Design Review Panel member at the London Borough of Redbridge, Camden and Harrow, and is a Design Council Expert.
 He is a winner of the RIBA London Project Architect of the Year award.